 Derrick Rose, a No. 1 overall pick in 2008 and the 2011 NBA MVP, announces retirement

-Derrick Rose, the No. 1 overall pick in the 2008 NBA draft by the Chicago Bulls and the league’s MVP in 2011, announced his retirement on Thursday.
+Rose, the No. 1 overall pick in the 2008 NBA draft by the Chicago Bulls and the league’s MVP in 2011, announced his retirement on Thursday.
+He was, and still is, the youngest MVP in NBA history, winning that award when he was just 22 as the highlight of what would become a 16-year career.

-Rose was the league’s rookie of the year in 2008-09 for the Bulls, was the league’s MVP two seasons later and was an All-Star selection in three of his first four seasons.
-A major knee injury during the 2012 playoffs forced him to miss almost two full seasons and he contemplated stepping away from the game several times, but always returning.

-He would go on to play for five other franchises other than the Bulls, including New York, Detroit, Minnesota, Cleveland.
-He played his final season in Memphis — the city that he called home for his one season of college basketball.

 “You believed in me through the highs and lows, my constant when everything else seemed uncertain,” Rose posted on Instagram on Thursday in a letter to the game, serving as his retirement announcement.